Followers

 The books covers went through four distinct styles changes.
 Initially, they featured a solid black background with the title in a unique bold white font, below which you'd find a black and white erotic drawing done in a linocut style.
 Their unique logo, a black card spade set in a white Mars/male symbol with the name of the imprint could be found in the upper left corner of the cover, the price - in the upper right, and the author's name below the linocut style drawing.

 That changed with the thirteenth book in the series.
-The new style was similar to the first, but now a white banner ran the width of the top of the book, containing the Spade Classics logo, name and price.
+Then, a new style, similar to the first, was introduced with a white banner which ran the width of the top of the book, containing the Spade Classics logo, name and price.
 The artwork, by the same artist, was now framed in a circular frame with the sides cut flat.
 The artwork also softened a bit, looking more like a pen and ink drawing or an engraving, rather than the rough linocut look used previously.

 All the authors are presumed to be writing under pseudonyms.

 Here are the next ten Spade Classic titles.
-I was able to locate nine of ten covers.
+I was able to locate all ten covers.

 --- ---